-We spoke with two skincare pros to gather everything you need to know about milia, including what it is, how to treat it, and what you can do to keep it from coming back.
+We spoke to three skincare professionals to gather everything you need to know about milia, including what it is, how to treat it, and what you can do to keep it from coming back.
+Read on for tips from board-certified dermatologists Dendy Engelman and Shari Sperling, along with beauty lab founder Jeannel Astarita.

 Start Using an Exfoliating Treatment